nunomourinho/forensicVM-Plugins/README.md

 ## Get Involved

-Join the Community Plugins Project and help shape the future of the AutoPy ForensicVM!
+Join the Community Plugins Project and help shape the future of the AutoPsy ForensicVM!
 Whether you're a developer, a forensic investigator, or someone who has an idea to share, we encourage you to contribute to this community-driven initiative.

 - To contribute code, please fork this project.
 Then suggest a code merge.
 If it meets the quality standards it will get merged into the next version.